splunk-soar-connectors/forcepointngfw/README.md

 Type: **test**
 Read only: **True**

-Tests api cpnnectivity by making a login/logout call to SMC api.
+Tests api connectivity by making a login/logout call to SMC api.

 #### Action Parameters
 No parameters are required for this action